-Related: Article: Real Estate Crowdfunding: Equity vs Debt Investments in Real Estate Crowdfunding
+Related Article: Real Estate Crowdfunding: Equity vs Debt Investments in Real Estate Crowdfunding

 Senior debt owners have priority over the project’s cash flows over mezzanine debt owners and equity holders.
 This means senior debt investors are the first to have their capital paid back and are the first to receive compensation if the project encounters financial difficulties.
-Because of this priority, which means higher security, senior debt offers a lower return rate.
-This usually varies between 3 - 8%, hence it’s the cheapest way to fund a project for developers and sponsors.
+Because of this priority, which means higher security and lower risk, senior debt offers a lower rate of return.
+This usually varies between 3 - 8%, hence it is the cheapest way to fund a project for developers and sponsors.

 Debt/Loan Investments Summary